Thank you for your interest in giving to Grace Church.

 - Given financial gifts to help local people in hardship.

-- Supported the Commission group of churches with both finance and time to help plant and build churches across the south central and south west of England.
+- Supported the Commission group of churches with both finance and time to help plant and build churches.

 - Supported Adrian Holloway and the John 3:16 Trust.